wearsunscreen/ninety-nine-elm-problems/notes.md

 ## Problems still to be done
 * Find cyclic paths in graph - 82

-## Improvement to solutions
-* In Problem 41 the two solutions don't agree.
-Why?
-Is either correct?

 ## Omitted problems
 * Omitted 58, 59, 60, 89 for complexity and lack of value
 * Omitted Problem 66 for complexity and similarity 64 and 65